auberonedu/centroid-finder/centroid/serverPlan.md

 ## What we understood from the API

-we are building an Express.js server that will handle the endpoints as mentioned in the Salamander API
+we are building a backend using Express.js that connects to our exisiting Java JAR to process videos and generate CSV outputs and the server should have API endpoints

 1. **GET /api/videos**
-- returns a list of all available video filenames from a directory (eg. "salamander1.mp4")
+- returns a list of all videos in a public folder
+- will be used to pick which video to analyze

 2. **GET /thumbnail/:filename**
-- returns the first frame of a given video as a JPEG image
+- grabs the first frame from a video using ffmpeg and sends it as a JPEG
+- helps user preview the video

 3. **POST /process/:filename?targetColor=FF0000&threshold=100**
 - starts the video processing job bu calling our Java JAR